TOAST-DOCS/E-mail/en/troubleshooting-guide.md

 To remain high reputation, mails must be sent to those who are relevant.
 This is more important than frequent mailing.
 Size of target doesn't really matter; but, mail content and target must be separated for delivery.
 About 66% of canceling subscription is due to irrelevant mails and 55% to fatiguing messages.

 #### For Reference
-Gmail Inbox Delivery and Domain Reputation: What You Need to Know Now - [Bronto](https://bronto.com/) Domain Reputation Or IP Reputation: Which One Does Gmail Care About More? - [Mailgun](https://www.mailgun.com)
+Domain Reputation Or IP Reputation: Which One Does Gmail Care About More? - [Mailgun](https://www.mailgun.com)